nandithavalsaraj/learning-javascript/README.md

 [function-io-and-append-strings.html](https://nvjvn.github.io/learning-javascript/function-io-and-append-strings.html)- Read, process, and display username using functions.

-[get-name-initials.html](https://nvjvn.github.io/learning-javascript/get-name-initials.html)- A program to print a matrix of numbers given row and column si…
+[get-name-initials.html](https://nvjvn.github.io/learning-javascript/get-name-initials.html)- A simple program to get the initials of the input name.
+Main aim is to familiarize with the inbuilt substring function.

 [guess-number.html](https://nvjvn.github.io/learning-javascript/guess-number.html)- A simple guess the number game.